 The Leinster Shield is awarded to the ROTP/RETP squadron amassing the most points in all aspects of the Commandant's Competition.
 This competition comprises events in sports, academics and military proficiency.
+The Leinster Shield was donated by the Class of '33.
 (Spring)